 5. Technology is here to help

 If our success depends on letting others know about our commitment, measuring our progress and putting something at stake, technology has a way to help us.
 From wearable technology to social media, committing to our resolution with these modern aids is a step.
 “The more you precommit, the better you do, according to stickK’s analysis of 125,000 contracts over the past three years.
 The success rate for people who don’t name a referee or set financial stakes is only 29 percent, but it rises to 59 percent when there’s a referee and to 71.5 percent when there’s money at stake.
 And when a contract includes a referee and financial stakes, the success rate is nearly 80 percent,” explained a New York Times article.

 It is sometimes hard to remember that almost no success was achieved without failures along the way.
-A New Year’s Resolution need not be abandoned because it is “broken.”
+New Year’s Resolutions need not be abandoned because they are “broken.”
 If Sue had worked out only 362 times last year would her resolutions have been a failure?
 A lapse can be viewed as a minor setback or a failure, the choice is ours.

 The Romans made promises of Janus (the namesake of January) and in medieval times at year-end knights reaffirmed their commitment to the code of chivalry.
-A New Year’s Resolution is timeless as its speaks to our self-belief, our aspirations and, above all, our hope for the future.
+New Year’s Resolutions are timeless as they speaks to our self-belief, our aspirations and, above all, our hope for the future.